cunger/escape-velocity/content/about.md

 ---

-☢️ I have a strong interest in **nuclear technology**.
+☢️ I have a strong interest in **nuclear technology** and hold a basic certificate in radiation protection.

 🛠️ I love to be a **technical enabler**.
 For me, software is a tool that is most valuable when it supports experts to do their job well.
 I see it as my task to properly build, maintain, and improve this tool.

-🚀 I thrive in **multidisciplinary settings**, and I'm often best when working at the interfaces between topics, fields, or teams.
+🚀 I thrive in **multidisciplinary settings**.

 🫠 In the grander scheme of things, I see my place at the foundation for building a better future: properly **tending to our legacy** - in particular nuclear waste, CO2 emissions, complex legacy code bases, and biosphere conservation.